What is Passive Income? How to create freedom in your life with a passive income

-There’s a lot more ways you can create a passive income to help you live the life you want to live and to set yourself up for the future.
+There’s a lot more ways you can create passive income streams to help you live the life you want to live and to set yourself up for the future.

 We’ve covered 5 of them here.
 But one thing’s for sure.
 Creating another income stream independent from your 9-5 job is a great way to look after both your future self and your right now self!

 You might also like:

 Disclaimer: Remember to get expert advice from your advisor or other financial professional when making money decisions!!
 I am neither of those things.